Top 10 books about the Netherlands

 9 Girl with a Pearl Earring

-Only very little is known about the life of the famous Dutch painter Johannes Vermeer, who left a legacy of only 37 paintings.
-One of them is Girl With a Pearl Earring, whose model remains unknown until today.
+We know very little about the life of the famous Dutch painter Johannes Vermeer, who left a legacy of only 37 paintings.
+One is Girl With a Pearl Earring, whose model remains unknown until today.
 So much about the facts!
 The best-selling book Girl With a Pearl Earring by Tracy Chevalier draws a fictional, historical portrait of artist Johannes Vermeer and his maiden servant in 17th-century Delft.
-The book is told from the perspective of the 16-year-old heroine who becomes intimate with her master.
+The book takes the perspective of the 16-year-old heroine who becomes intimate with her master.

 In 2003 Girl with a Pearl Earring was also adapted as a film starring Scarlett Johansson and Colin Firth.